10 Things to Do on Your Babymoon in Maui - Baby Chick

 7. Relax on the Beach

-Relaxing and laying on the beach should definitely be on your babymoon agenda.
-My two favorite beaches that I’ve been to that I suggest that you check out are Ka’anapali beach and Wailea beach.
+Relaxing and laying on the beach should definitely be on your Maui babymoon agenda.
+My two favorite beaches that I’ve been to that I suggest you check out are Ka’anapali Beach and Wailea Beach.

-Kaʻanapali Beach is 1.5-mile-long and is a great place that is full of activity due to its location among Kaʻanapali Resort and the many other hotels that sit along the shore.
-Located in West Maui, Kaʻanapali Beach is a great place to take go snorkeling or paddle boarding.
+Kaʻanapali Beach is 1.5 miles long and a great place full of activity due to its location among Kaʻanapali Resort and the many other hotels that sit along the shore.
+Located in West Maui, Kaʻanapali Beach is a great place for snorkeling or paddle boarding.

 DSC_0049 copy